doctrine/mongodb-odm/en/cookbook/getting-started.rst

 ﻿Getting Started
 ===============

-Doctrine 2 is a project that aims to handle the persistence of the domain model in a non-interfering way.
+Doctrine is a project that aims to handle the persistence of your domain model in a non-interfering way.
 Non-relational or no-sql databases like MongoDB give you flexibility of building data store around your object model and not vise versa.
 You can read more on the